Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Introduction

-\emph{globally} on $L^2$-based b-Sobolev spaces or analogous spaces that encode partial expansions.
+\emph{globally} on $L^2$-based spacetime Sobolev spaces or analogous spaces that encode partial expansions.
 Since the non-linearity $q$ (as well as $g$) must be well-behaved relative to these, we work on high regularity spaces; recall here that $H^s(\R^n)$ is an algebra for $s>n/2$.
 Moreover, we need to prove decay (or at least non-growth) for solutions of \eqref{EqIntroPDEIter} so that $q$ can be considered a perturbation.
-The allowed asymptotics of solutions to the linear equation \eqref{EqIntroPDEIter} are captured by the normal operator family of $P_{u_k}$ at infinity, encoded as a compactification of the space.
-By virtue of the asymptotics of linear waves on (approximately) static (asymptotically) de Sitter spaces, this family will for all $k$ be a family of operators with \emph{smooth} coefficients, thus one can use results of Vasy \cite{VasyMicroKerrdS,VasyWaveOndS} to understand its behavior, in particular resonances, i.e.\ the location of the poles of the inverse Mellin transformed family and their structure, as well as stability results.
+Since linear scalar waves on static de Sitter space decay exponentially fast to constants, the metric $g(u_k)$ in \eqref{EqIntroPDEIter} will similarly be equal to a stationary metric $g_{k,0}$ plus an exponentially decaying remainder $\wt g_k$; the asymptotics of solutions to the linear equation \eqref{EqIntroPDEIter} are then dictated by the \emph{stationary} part $N(P_{u_k}):=\Box_{g_{k,0}}$, also called the \emph{normal operator}, of the operator $P_{u_k}$.
+Since $g_{k,0}$ is a smooth stationary metric, we can appeal to the results of Vasy \cite{VasyMicroKerrdS,VasyWaveOndS} to understand linear waves globally on the (approximately) static de Sitter space described by the metric $g_{k,0}$: In particular, \emph{resonances} (also known as quasinormal modes) and the associated resonant states describe the asymptotics of linear waves.
 Just as in the semilinear setting, we need to require the resonances to lie in the `unphysical half-plane' $\Im\sigma<0$ (a simple resonance at $0$ is fine as well), since resonances in the `physical half-plane' $\Im\sigma>0$ would allow growing solutions to the equation, making the non-linearity non-perturbative and thus causing our method to fail.
-The linear analysis of equations like \eqref{EqIntroPDEIter} is carried out in Section~\ref{SecGlobalForSecond} in two steps: the invertibility on high regularity spaces which however contain functions that are growing at $\infty$ (see Theorem~\ref{ThmWaveGlobalSolveCont}) and the proof of decay corresponding to the location of resonances (see Theorem~\ref{ThmExistenceAndExpansion}).
+The linear analysis of equations like \eqref{EqIntroPDEIter} is carried out in \S\ref{SecGlobalForSecond} in two steps: the invertibility on high regularity spaces which however contain functions that are growing as $t_*\to\infty$ (Theorem~\ref{ThmWaveGlobalSolveCont}) and the proof of decay corresponding to the location of resonances (Theorem~\ref{ThmExistenceAndExpansion}).